cttynul/opentivu/README.md

-# openTV
+# opentivu

 A web hub for streaming free-to-air TV channels, featuring a custom M3U playlist API.
 Totally powered by community-maintened [IPTV repository](https://github.com/Free-TV/IPTV)

 This project is a simple web application for watching publicly available IPTV channels.
 It provides a clean, responsive interface to browse and stream channels from a central, curated list.
 The player includes an "Immersive Mode" for a focused viewing experience and an API for developers to generate their own filtered `.m3u` playlists.

 ## Why Another One?
 The web is full of great IPTV projects, and honestly, many are fantastic.
 Projects like the excellent https://github.com/iptv-org are the gold standard.
 So why reinvent the wheel?

 Well, sometimes you just want the wheel to have a slightly different color.

 This project was born out of a mix of personal preferences and a desire for a more tailored experience.
 I found myself thinking:

-- *"I don't like the order of these links."*
+- "I don't like the order of these links."
-- *"The visual presentation of this other one isn't quite my style."*
+- "The visual presentation of this other one isn't quite my style."
-- *"That other project had some dead channels that kept bugging me."*
+- "That other project had some dead channels that kept bugging me."
-- *"I just wanna open a link and watch italian TV"*
+- "I just wanna open a link and watch italian TV"

 Instead of complaining, I decided to build something that was just right for me.